korolainenriikka/mlflow_test/README.md

 3. create & run a virtual machine instance

-* lauch a VM instance
+* launch a VM instance
     * Go to Instances and click 'Lauch Instance'.
 Choose image (operating system) and flavour (amount of resources).
 On the access&security tab choose your key pair and the security group you created.

 * associate a floating IP (by default the virtual machines only have private IPs)